emilwallner/Screenshot-to-code/README.md

 Currently, the largest barrier to automating front-end development is computing power.
 However, we can use current deep learning algorithms, along with synthesized training data, to start exploring artificial front-end automation right now.

-In the provided models, we’ll teach a neural network how to code a basic a HTML and CSS website based on a picture of a design mockup.
+In the provided models, we’ll teach a neural network how to code a basic HTML and CSS website based on a picture of a design mockup.

 We’ll build the neural network in three iterations.
 Starting with a Hello World version, followed by the main neural network layers, and ending by training it to generalize.